- This post contains affiliate links. Read more here.

 - Plain yogurt (we used non-fat)

 - Peanut butter (check ingredients on the label.
 Look for no sugar and definitely no xylitol, an artificial sweetener that's poisonous for dogs).

 Before you start

-- Measure the depth of the wells in your mold if you want to make multiple flavors at one go with the least amount of leftover product.
+- Measure the depth of the wells in your mold if you want to make multiple flavors at one go.
+Measuring will also help reduce extra filling.

-- Clear some flat space in your freezer for your pupsicle to set up in peace.
+- Clear some flat space in your freezer for your pupsicles to set up in peace.

-- Use a baking sheet or similar under your silicone mold because you will have the devil of a time moving it when full without some form of support.
+- Use a baking sheet or similar under your silicone mold, because you will have a devil of a time moving it when full without some form of support.